geospace-code/h5fortran/README.md

 Straightforward single-file/module access to HDF5.
 Abstracts away the messy parts of HDF5 so that you can read/write various types/ranks of data with a single command.

-Read/write integer / real32/64:
+Polymorphic API with read/write integer / real32/64:

 * scalar
 * 1-D
 * 2-D
 * 3-D

-via polymorphism.
+as well as character (string) variables and attributes.
 If you'd like higher-rank arrays, let us know via GitHub Issue.

 Tested on systems including Mac OS X (via homebrew), Ubuntu 16.04/18.04 (gfortran &ge; 5.4.1) with HDF5 1.8 and 1.10 and Windows Subsystem for Linux.